metomi/rose/sphinx/tutorial/cylc/furthertopics/suicide-triggers.rst

 In this event the ``sell_cake`` task will be unable to run as it depends on ``bake_cake``.
 We would say that this suite has :term:`stalled <stalled suite>`.
-When cylc detects that a suite has stalled it sends you an email to let you know that the suite has got stuck and requires human intervention to proceed.
+When Cylc detects that a suite has stalled it sends you an email to let you know that the suite has got stuck and requires human intervention to proceed.